superstar1205/Factory-Management-System/README.md

 # Job-Site
- This is a Job site.
+This is a factory management system.
+This system have much modules for employee managing, icome estimating, inventory managing, jobs managing, order processing, salary...

 Codeigniter & MySQl with Bootstrap UI